 All girls taking three A level subjects have one double period per week of an enrichment elective.
 Each elective runs for one term (Autumn and Spring Terms of the LVI and Autumn Term of the UVI), giving the girls the opportunity to dip into three different areas of interest, free from the restraints and pressures of examinations.
-The courses offered vary each year depending on staff availability and expertise but a representative overview is shown overleaf.
+The courses offered vary each year depending on staff availability and expertise.
+Examples of typical electives are Young Enterprise, Model United Nations and an introduction to Law.